the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 #### 1- Using GitHub Actions template

 If you want to get started with GitHub Actions, you can start by clicking the "Actions" tab in the repository where you want to create a workflow, as shown below.
-Under the "Actions" tab, you will find popular CI worksflows, or othersto help in deployment or automation of some tasks in the repository.
+Under the "Actions" tab, you will find popular CI workflows, which can help deploy or automate some tasks in the repository.

 ```{figure} ../../figures/gifs/start_ghactions.gif
 ---